jdalrymple/gitbeaker/README.md

 ------------------
 - Fixing the problem where Id was used instead of IId's for Project issues
 - Fixing the naming convention for Project Issues
-- Standadized the use of parseInt in the codebase
+- Standardized the use of parseInt in the code base
 - Removed instances of duplicate code found by code climate